moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/getting-started.md

 After restarting your client, the extension will load.

+## What's next?

+Congrats on making it this far!
+There's a lot more to learn about how moonlight works:

+- [Read about Webpack modules](/ext-dev/webpack), and learn how to write your own patches & make your own Webpack modules.
+- [Read the cookbook](/ext-dev/cookbook) for common patterns you may want to use.
+- [Set up DevTools](/ext-dev/devtools) to make reverse engineering Discord easier.
+- [Read common pitfalls](/ext-dev/pitfalls) so you know to avoid them.
-When your extension is ready, you can [distribute the extension on a custom repository](#publishing-to-github-pages) or [submit to the official repository](/ext-dev/official-repository).
+- When your extension is ready, [submit to the official repository](/ext-dev/official-repository) or [distribute the extension on a custom repository](#publishing-to-github-pages).

+If you need any help, don't be afraid to [ask in our Discord server](https://discord.gg/FdZBTFCP6F).

 ## Publishing to GitHub Pages